Andy4495/TI-30-Keypad-Interface/README.md

 - TI-30 Calculator  [reference text][1]
 - Keypad, processor chip, LED pinout summary by [Sean Riddle][2]
-  - This was used as a starting point for my pinout summary above
+  - This was used as a starting point for my pinout summary above.
+I fixed a typo (pin 4 should be row 8 not 6) and included additional information.
-  - There is at least one typo in Sean's summary that is corrected in my tables
+- EdTech [article][4] about the TI-30

 ## License